inkyson/kickstarter-analysis/Kickstarter_Funding_Goals_Analysis.md

 # Kickstarter Funding Goals Analysis

 ## 1. Overview of Project
 Why do some Kickstarter campaigns succeed and some don't?
 Louise poses this question after her play _Fever_ came close but did not meet its funding goal.
-We will examine this by analyzing the outcomes of different campaigns and how they performed in relation to their **launch dates** and their **funding goals** using a dataset of various Kickstarter campaigns.
+We will examine this by analyzing the outcomes of different campaigns and how they performed in relation to their **launch dates** and their **funding goals** using a dataset from various Kickstarter campaigns.
 [Kickstarter_Challenge.xlsx](Kickstarter_Challenge.xlsx)

 ## 2. Analysis and Challenges